UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 python apps/tracking_ours/__main__.py -d cuda:0 -i path/to/hamlyn_tracking_test_data -o apps/tracking_ours/results
 ```

 being -i the input path to the folder containing the different video folders, -o the output path where the odometry in format .pkl is saved.
-If you want to run the script on CPU instead of on GPU just remove the argument -d cuda:0.
+If you want to run the script on CPU instead of on GPU just remove the argument -d *cuda:0*.
 The ratio frame-keyframe and number of floors of the pyramid are set to 2 by default, but they can be changed with the arguments -fr and -st, respectively.
 The output odometries of the Hamlyn test data using our tracking can be found [here](https://drive.google.com/drive/folders/1bcF-nrz-iWS6_mSj4fjuVBA3TvhZYRTB?usp=sharing).

-To use the tracking methods of [Open3D](http://www.open3d.org/) run
+To use alternatively the tracking methods of [Open3D](http://www.open3d.org/) run
 ```shell
 python apps/tracking_open3d/__main__.py -d cuda:0 -i path/to/hamlyn_tracking_test_data -o apps/tracking_open3d/results -t park
 ```

-The tracking method can be changed modifying the argument -t: point-to-point (ICP point-to-point), point-to-plane (ICP point-to-plane), steinbrucker (photometric) and park (hybrid photometric and geometric).
+The tracking method can be changed modifying the argument -t: *point-to-point* (ICP point-to-point), *point-to-plane* (ICP point-to-plane), *steinbrucker* (photometric) and *park* (hybrid photometric and geometric).
 Additionally, with the argument -r you can execute a global registration with RANSAC to compute a pre-translation between two point clouds before calculating the final translation with the local registration.

 ## ♻️ Volumetric fusion